Import a Logic App as an API

-Products are associations of one or more APIs.
-You can include a number of APIs and offer them to developers through the developer portal.
-Developers must first subscribe to a product to get access to the API.
-When they subscribe, they get a subscription key that is good for any API in that product.
-If you created the API Management instance, you are an administrator already, so you are subscribed to every product by default.
+Products are associations of one or more APIs offered to developers through the developer portal.
+First, developers must subscribe to a product to get access to the API.
+Once subscribed, they get a subscription key for any API in that product.
+As creator of the API Management instance, you are an administrator and are subscribed to every product by default.

-By default, each API Management instance comes with two sample products:
+Each API Management instance comes with two default sample products:

 Operations can be called directly from the Azure portal, which provides a convenient way to view and test the operations of an API.